Detect CPU spikes with Embedded Resource Manager

 Phase 2: Upload text files through a Telnet session

-In a previous post, I've described how you can use Tcl shell to upload text content into router's flash if the router has no connectivity to a suitable file server (or you don't have FTP or TFTP server handy).
+In a previous post, I've described how you can use Tcl shell to upload text content into the router's flash if the router has no connectivity to a suitable file server (or you don't have FTP or TFTP server handy).

 Debugging time-based configuration